 |

-Teenage Drinking and DrivingIn this teenage drinking and driving article we cover some of the statistics of teen drunk driving, the impact parents can have on their teens' decision about drinking and driving, and how to successfully enforce rules about teenage drinking and driving.
-Teen drinking and driving causes thousands of preventable deaths every year and seriously injures thousands more people.
+Teenage drinking and driving causes thousands of preventable deaths every year and seriously injures thousands more people.
 Parents can help prevent these accidents by learning about teenage drinking and driving and taking steps to discourage their teens from driving drunk or riding with a drunk driver.
 Teen drunk driving is a serious problem for the teens who are drinking, for their passengers, and for other people on the road.
-There are some concerning statistics about teen drinking and driving:
+There are some concerning statistics about teenage drinking and driving:

 |